Tanvi141/twanshell/README.md

 - `headers.h`
   * Contains all the required header files, global variables and function declarations.

+- `hist.txt`
+  * File to store the past commands, stores upto 20 commands

+- `history.c`
+  * historyinit() - Reads hist.txt and stores into array
+  * historyadd() - Adds each command to array if not repeat of the last entry
+  * historydisp() - Prints the history according to arguments
+  * historyexit() - Stores last 20 commands in hist.txt

 - `ls.c`
   * ls() - Initialises variables for listing directories